-the contract contains an identified asset, which is either explicitly identified in the contract or implicitly specified by being identified at the time the asset is made available to the the Group has the right to obtain substantially all of the economic benefits from use of the identified asset throughout the period of use, considering its rights within the defined scope the Group has the right to direct the use of the identified asset throughout the period of use.
-The Group assess whether it has the right to direct 'how and for what purpose' the
+- the contract contains an identified asset, which is either explicitly identified in the contract or implicitly specified by being identified at the time the asset is made available to the Company - the Group has the right to obtain substantially all of the economic benefits from use of the identified asset throughout the period of use, considering its rights within the defined scope of the contract - the Group has the right to direct the use of the identified asset throughout the period of use.
+The Group assess whether it has the right to direct 'how and for what purpose' the asset is used throughout the period of use.